 What is the Data Protection Act 2018?

 When the UK was preparing for Brexit, the government introduced a new data protection legislation under the Data Protection Act 2018 that replaced the old Data Protection Act 1998.
 It was passed to implement the provisions of the General Data Protection Regulation (GDPR) into UK law.
-The DPA 2018 covers extend the scope of GDPR to provisions that are not part of GDPR, such as processing relating to immigration and automatic processing in public bodies.
+The DPA 2018 extend the scope of GDPR to include provisions such as processing relating to immigration and automatic processing in public bodies.